OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

   - OWL format: Add an "owl:deprecated" annotation with value of "true^xsd:boolean"
   - OBO format: Add an "is_obsolete: true" declaration
 1) Prepend the string "obsolete " (including the space) to the term label
-1) Prepend the string "OBSOLETE. " (including the space) to the term definition
 1) Remove existing logical axioms from the term
 1) Remove or replace all usages of the term elsewhere in the ontology